Decentralized Asset Custody Scheme with Security against Rational Adversary

 We represent the adversary power with $\gamma \in (0, 1)$, which refers to the fraction of corrupted nodes in $S$.
-Specifically, we let $s=\lfloor \gamma n \rfloor$ denote the number of corrupted nodes in $S$.
-For succinctness we slightly abuse the notation and assume that $\gamma n$ is always an integer, i.e. $s=\gamma n\in \mathbb{N}$.
-The adversary is allowed to adaptively select corrupted nodes and then get all information and full control of those nodes thereafter, as long as the number of corrupted node does not exceed $s$.
-In case a group in $\mathcal{A}$ contains $\ge r$ corrupted nodes, we say that group is corrupted.
-Furthermore, we remark that the adversary has reasonably bounded computing power, so that he cannot break cryptographic primitives such as digital signatures.
+Specifically, we let $s=\lfloor \gamma n \rfloor$ denote the number of corrupted nodes in $S$. \footnote{In most parts of the paper, we slightly abuse the notation and assume that $\gamma n$ is always a natural number, i.e. $s=\gamma n\in \mathbb{N}$.} The adversary is allowed to adaptively select corrupted nodes and then get all information and full control of those nodes thereafter, as long as the number of corrupted nodes does not exceed $s$.
+In case a group in $\mathcal{A}$ contains \emph{at least} $r$ corrupted nodes, we say that group is \emph{corrupted}.
+Furthermore, we remark that the adversary has reasonably bounded computing power, so that cryptographic primitives such as digital signatures are not broken.